 Senator Raya Fernandez (At-large) asked about the gap between events and whether traffic and parking would have enough time to clear the area during the transition period.
 Senator Kensinger added that the number of handicapped parking spaces might be a particular concern, especially in the heat.
 Dr. Brian Tsukimura (Personnel Committee) was recognized and asked how the Asian Pacific Islander convocation might be affected given that it is a large event with approximately 1,500 participants.
 The Provost stated that this would be part of a future discussion, but it might be possible to move them to Thursday evening.
 The Provost stated that he would express the committee’s concerns over graduation space for the AIS convocation specifically, and also the handicapped parking spaces situation.

 The Provost next announced that the recommendation had been made to divide the job description for the new AVP of Faculty Affairs with a new, second AVP position (AVP for Academic Affairs and University Initiatives).
 During the fall, there was also a search for AVP for Institutional Effectiveness (OIE) but was not successful.
 That search would not be filled but potentially carried forward to the current semester.
-The Provost stated that the new Academic Affairs and University Initiatives was originally thought to oversee CGE and Academic Technology, but he had concerns over whether those job duties were sufficient to justify an MPP.
+The Provost stated that the new Academic Affairs and University Initiatives was originally thought to oversee CFE and Academic Technology, but he had concerns over whether those job duties were sufficient to justify an MPP.
 Therefore, the Provost had consultations about merging the AVP for Academic Affairs and University Initiatives and AVP for Institutional Effectiveness (OIE) positions, which were positive overall.
 The Provost is now formally proposing that merger.
-The position would oversee OIE, CGE, liaise with university technology services and undertake other duties.
-The new title would be AVP for Faculty and Institutional Effectiveness.
+The position would oversee OIE, CFE, liaise with university technology services and undertake other duties.
+The new title would be AVP for Academic Affairs and Institutional Effectiveness.
 Senator Kensinger asked for clarification on the duties of the AVP for Faculty Affairs.
 The Provost stated that this person’s task would primarily be personnel matters.

 Senator Ram (At-Large) asked for clarification about the number of current AVPs and their duties.
 The Provost provided additional background information about the current positions.
 Senator Kensinger asked for clarification about OIE’s duties.
 The Provost stated that producing analytics and other quantitative data are its primary functions.
 Senator Ram expressed thanks to the Provost for reconsidering the scope of these positions.